-Board member Responsibilities Chair Leads the Board in the determination of its strategy and in achieving its objectives.
-Non-Executives' te nure Sets the Board agenda.
+Chair Leads the Board in the determination of its strategy and in achieving its objectives.
+Sets the Board agenda.
 Promotes a culture of openness and debate, encouraging effective contribution from all Non-Executive Directors.
 Promotes good governance.
+Promotes a culture of openness and debate, encouraging effective contribution from all Non-Executive Directors.
+Promotes good governance .
+Tomotos goda governance.
 Leads the Board evaluation process with the assistance of the Company Secretary.
 Ensures compliance with all corporate governance requirements with explanations for any non-compliance.
-1 Ensures that Directors receive accurate, timely and clear information.
+Ensures that Directors receive accurate, timely and clear information.
 Chief Executive Officer Develops strategies to be proposed to the Board alongside the Group's Executive Leadership Team.
 Leads the Group on a day-to-day basis and within the authorities delegated by the Board.
 Together with the CFO and COO, represents the Group to external stakeholders.
-0-3 years 2 Ensures the Board as a whole has a clear understanding of the views of the Company's shareholders.
-3-6 years 6+ years 2 Is accountable for the financial and operational performance of the Group.
-1 Has responsibility for implementing the agreed strategy and policies of the Board.
-Balance of the Boa Senior Independent Director r • Acts as a sounding board for the Chair. balance of the boa iru Is available to act as an intermediary between the shareholders and the Board.
+Ensures the Board as a whole has a clear understanding of the views of the Company's shareholders.
+Is accountable for the financial and operational performance of the Group.
+Has responsibility for implementing the agreed strategy and policies of the Board.
+Senior Independent Director Acts as a sounding board for the Chair.
+Is available to act as an intermediary between the shareholders and the Board.
 Meets with the Non-Executive Directors annually to appraise the Chair's performance.
 Non-Executive Directors Brings an external perspective to support and challenge the performance of management.
-Assists in developing the Company's strategy and offer specialist advice based on their skills and experience. • Monitors the integrity and effectiveness of the Group's financial reporting, internal controls and risk management systems.
+Assists in developing the Company's strategy and offer specialist advice based on their skills and experience.
+Monitors the integrity and effectiveness of the Group's financial reporting, internal controls and risk management systems.
 Company Secretary Ensures the Board operates in accordance with the corporate governance framework and that there are good information flows between the Board and its Committees.
 Responsible for assisting the Board in all governance-related matters.
 Provides support to the Board and its Committees, ensuring that it has the resources required to operate effectively and organises training and induction programmes.
-Non-ExecutiveExecutive 5 3 Maintains the books and records of the Group, and prepares minutes of Board meetings.
+Maintains the books and records of the Group, and prepares minutes of Board meetings.

-as at 31 January 2024
+Board overview as at 31 January 2024